DAY 1

 B included

-After free time for further exploring, our visit to Andalusia concludes with an airport transfer to Malaga for early afternoon flights home.
+Our visit to Andalusia concludes with an airport transfer to Malaga for early afternoon flights home.